Lucasvdm/WOLAP/docs/changelist.md

 - You can now get the check for the ticket prize from the circus games even if the performance is already over
 - If you are ejected from the circus, they no longer take your coupon for a year's supply of dynamite (if you have one)
 - The Ghostwood temporary visitor's permit still expires in 11 seconds, but you can no longer get a new one (as long as you've already gone through the process once for the check).
 You'll just have to find that pencil.
+- You can still participate in Ghostwood's wonderful bureaucracy after receiving the final logging permit from the item pool and turning it in to the Breadwood mayor
 - Can now buy the "mushroom pliers" check from Irene in Fort of Darkness even if you've already received the pliers from the item pool
 - The vending machines in the Curious Abandoned Well and Madness Maw Mine El Vibrato facilities can now produce each of their options once (with each giving a check), they are no longer repeatable
 - You can now get both checks for the Kellogg Grain Flakes recipe even if you've already gotten the other one or received the item from the pool